 OWHC 8th World Symposium, Cusco 2005

-In collaboration with the OWHC and the City of Cusco, the GCI organized the scientific track of the OWHC 8th World Symposium, held in Cusco, Peru, September 19–23, 2005.
+In collaboration with the OWHC and the City of Cusco, the GCI organized the scientific track of the OWHC 8th World Symposium, held in Cusco, Peru, September 19–23, 2005, under the theme "Heritage of Humankind, a Heritage with Humanity."
 The GCI was helped by a scientific committee and worked closely with the board of the OWHC.

 Scientific Track Sessions